1. What does the new program mean for me if I’m already receiving a package?

 3. What are the changes in the new system?

-- There will be 10 funding levels – 8 for ongoing support (in addition to the 4 levels being transitioned).
-This means there will be more categories to help align your funding with your level of need.
-There will also be 3 short-term programs – Restorative Care Program, End-of-life care, and budgets for assistive technology and home modifications.
+- 10 funding levels – 8 for ongoing services (in addition to the 4 levels that have been transitioned).
+This means there are more categories to help align your funding with your level of need.
+There are also 3 short-term pathways – restorative care, end-of-life care, and funding for assistive technology and home modifications.

-- Quarterly budgets: Your funding will be paid every three months.
-You’ll be able to save up to $1,000 or 10% of your budget (whichever is greater) to use in the following quarter.
+- Quarterly budgets: Your funding is paid every three months.
+You can save up to $1,000 or 10% of your budget (whichever is greater) to use in the following quarter.
 If you’re a grandfathered client with unspent funds, you’ll keep those funds and can use them for extra services.

-- Assistive technology and home modifications: These will be funded separately based on your assessed needs.
+- Assistive technology and home modifications: These are funded separately based on your assessed needs.

 - Case management support: 10% of your funds will be set aside to help fund case management.

-- Set list of services: There will be a standardised list of services available, and you’ll be approved for the services that match your assessed needs.
+- Standardised service list: You’ll be approved for services that match your assessed needs.

-The Support at Home Program will start on 1 November 2025.
+The Support at Home program began on 1 November 2025.

 If you have questions or need support, there are a few places you can turn: